 First introduced in 2002, each year a new edition of Old Forester’s Birthday Bourbon is bottled to celebrate the work of George Garvin Brown, the man who in 1870 founded Old Forester, America’s first bottled bourbon (it was previously only sold by the barrel or dispensed from source).
 Fittingly, each year’s Birthday Bourbon is released on 2nd September, Brown’s own birthday.
 This can be a tricky bourbon to find in the UK but frequently graces the shelves of the best liquor stores in the US.
 Every year the bourbon is different from the last, but whatever vintage you manage to score you’re in for a real birthday treat.

-$79.99 in the US - expect to pay extra duty if imported.
-Read more on the Old Forester website
+$79.99 in the US – expect to pay extra duty if imported.
+Available from the Old Forester website.

 Jack Daniel’s Old No.7 Tennessee Whiskey

-What distinguishes a bourbon from other American whiskies?
+What distinguishes a bourbon from other American whiskeys?

-A = American: Must be made in the USA (not just Kentucky – bourbon can be made in any US state but only Kentucky bourbon can be made in Kentucky).
+A = American: Must be made in the USA.
+(Bourbon can be made in any US state, but Kentucky bourbon can only be made in Kentucky).

 B = Barrels: Must be aged in virgin, charred oak barrels at 62.5% ABV or less.
-The fact that only new casks are used in bourbon production keeps the Scotch whisky industry supplied with second hand barrels, plus it gives the drink its rich flavour.
+The fact that only new casks are used in bourbon production keeps the Scotch whisky industry supplied with second-hand barrels, and it also gives the drink its rich flavour.

 D = Distillation: Must be distilled to a strength of not more than 80% ABV.
 Most bourbon is distilled to between 62.5% and 70% ABV.